 Report from Bassetlaw District Councillor Mark Watson: Bassetlaw Council has responsibility for Tunnel Tech, travellers, planning and planning enforcement, and proposals for the solar farm at Saundby.
 Councillor Watson sits on the scrutiny and oversight committee and the crime and disorder committee.
 He liaised with Police Inspector Hayley Crawford to tackle antisocial behaviour and other community policing issues, including the introduction of street patrols in town centres.
 BDC is processing Council Tax refunds as part of a wider government initiative to help people with fuel bills.
 BDC has a programme of making council buildings more environmentally friendly, such as installing insulation and solar panels.
 Cllr Watson liaises with County Cllr Tracey Taylor to ensure that residents and small communities are represented at all levels of government.
 The meeting thanked Cllr Watson for his work to support Misson Parish.

-St John’s Church, Misson - The River Idle Benefice, of which Misson is a part, has five churches. `there is one service of worship each month in Misson, which is set to continue.
+St John’s Church, Misson - The River Idle Benefice, of which Misson is a part, has five churches.
+There is one service of worship each month in Misson, which is set to continue.
 The ‘travelling congregation’ meets many new people and visits schools too.
 They have the benefit of outreach workers for young people and families.
 Messy Church began at Easter this year throughout the benefice.
 The one in Misson is proving popular.
 There continue to be significant financial challenges.
 The project to build a kitchen and toilet is being taken forward.

 Newsletter - this is a community publication, published quarterly.
 Various skills are needed such as editing, proofreading and distribution.
 A small but growing team of individuals help in the process.
 Feedback has been that it is informative and generally positively received.
 Individual groups pay for their news to be printed.
 Other ‘general news’ pages are currently paid for by personal donations.